 The statistics are publics every quarter in the Stat Bank, as "Pigs total" and "Sows total".
 The unit of measure is number of pigs in thousand number.
 The stock of pigs is divided into 10 sub-groups.
-Four of these sub-groups make up a classification of the stock of breeding sows; one group comprising piglets with sows and a classification of weaners according to weight.
 The data series with the total stock of pigs (pigs, total) are seasonally adjusted.
 The pig survey is a sample survey, The population includes all active farms in Denmark and is integrated in the Statistical Business Register (ESR), which is kept by Statistics Denmark, and which is registered with pigs in the Central Livestock Register (CHR).
 Survey date is the 1st of each quarter.